sportdb/sport.db.service/README.md

 ## Usage

-You can run any of the scripts using the `sportdb` command line tool.
+You can run any of the HTTP JSON API (web service) scripts using the `sportdb` command line tool.
 By default the `serve` command will look for a script named `Service` or `service.rb` (in the working folder, that is, `./`).
 Example:

 ```